Qiskit/qiskit/README.md

 [Python API](https://github.com/IBM/qiskit-api-py) with
 [OPENQASM](https://github.com/IBM/qiskit-openqasm).

-There are Jupyter notebooks demonstrating components of the SDK in the *tutorial* directory, and more python and qasm examples in the *examples* directory.
+In the *tutorial* directory are Jupyter notebooks demonstrating components of the SDK, and more Python and qasm examples in the *examples* directory.
 There are also command line test scripts in the *test* directory.

 Users can construct a *QuantumProgram* to create, modify, compile, and execute a collection of quantum circuits.